 - The student demonstrates an understanding of simple game development tools by elaborating a finished prototype of the chosen solution.
-(A1, B2) (Game Development) (Demo) - The student can identify and reproduce under guidance simple Visual Programming techniques to create a functioning game.
-(B3, C2) (Visual/Game Programming) - 3.
-The student can reproduce under guidance game visualisation techniques to communicate the intended purpose of the game to the player.
-(C1, C3) (Visual Communication) - The student can apply under guidance simple user experience tools to evaluate their prototype with the target audience.
+(A1, B2) (Game Development) (Demo) - The student can identify and reproduce under guidance simple Programming techniques to create a functioning game.
+(B3, C2) (Game Programming) - The student can reproduce under guidance game audio and visualisation techniques to communicate the intended purpose of the game to the player.
+(C1, C3) (Audio and Visual Communication) - The student can apply under guidance simple user experience tools to evaluate their prototype with the target audience.
 (D1, D2) (Evaluation Research) - The student identifies and can use under guidance game design tools to construct an appropriate response to the design challenge, inclusive of distribution channel.
-(A3, E2) (Game Design Theory) - The student identifies and can implement under guidance appropriate prototyping tools to successfully communicate their solution to the design challenge.
-(C2, F2) (Prototyping) (Demo)
+(A3, E2) (Game Design Theory)